abpedroni/simple-nuget/README.md

-teste changing to check if pipe will run
+teste changing to check if pipe will